KoCoImpf study for COVID-19 vaccinated people

 KoCoImpf study team

-The project is also funded by the pan-European consortium ORCHESTRA.
+The project was also funded by the pan-European consortium ORCHESTRA.
 The ORCHESTRA project has received funding from the European Union's Horizon 2020 research and innovation program under grant agreement No 101016167.
 This publication reflects the views only of the author, and the Commission cannot be held responsible for any use which may be made of the information contained therein.